pyav/restful-web-services/README.md

 ]
 ```
 ## POST call
-Here is a POST call demo which creates a post for a user:
+Here is a demo for POST call which creates a post for a user:
 ```
 curl http://localhost:8080/jpa/users/200/posts -XPOST -d'{ "description": "My Post New" }' -H 'Content-Type: application/json'
 ```